How To Build A Fintech Platform With Microservices

 First, what does Fintech mean?
 Well according to Oxford Dictionaries it means “computer programs and other technology used to support or enable banking and financial services”.

 So how does that differ from other platforms, let’s say a blogging platform?
 There are mainly four things that differ:

 Architecture & Scalability

 But let’s start in the beginning.
-When analyzing an extremely complex platform like a Fintech platform, most of the times you come up with a list of “everything”, meaning that your list of “must haves” will be something like:
+When analyzing an extremely complex platform like mobile banking software, most of the times you come up with a list of “everything”, meaning that your list of “must haves” will be something like:

 And so on…

 That's a nightmare, it's like asking a kid what they want for Christmas, the answer you don’t want is “Everything”, but that’s what you get here.
 The platform must be solid, it must be manageable, it must be flexible so that you can build on top of it to customize pretty much all of the functionality that it has (and add new ones).

 So, the first question you will have to answer is what technologies should you use?
 Well, you can use pretty much everything, the choices you have are pretty much unlimited, but when selecting from all the different technologies you can use, there are pitfalls.
 We strongly recommend you use technologies that have as much as possible from your wish list built in from scratch.

 In this example we will use a Microservice approach built on AWS.
 This is just one of many ways to build a Fintech platform, but it shows the mindset you need.
 So, when reading this, remember that what we propose can be achieved with other technologies, it’s just a different approach, but the result (which is the important part) is the same, so, let’s get started.